Submissions

 RESULTS AND DISCUSSION

 It contains the results and analysis done with an emphasis on the answer to the problems.
 (Results may also include images, charts, tables, etc., which are described in the paper).
+In general, total of no more than 8 figures and tables in the article

 CONCLUSION